 Using your credit card in foreign countries is simple and easy, but it is not without a few manageable risks.
 By taking the time to learn about these potential pitfalls, you can enjoy your vacation without worrying about unnecessary charges to your card.

 Updated September 24, 2015 and originally published September 26, 2012.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.